Skip to content ↓

 • Ensure their child arrives at school punctually and prepared for the school day;

-• Arrange non-urgent medical and dental appointments outside school hours or during the school holidays;
+• Arrange non-urgent medical and dental appointments outside of school hours or during the school holidays;

 • Avoid taking their child out of school during term-time unless there are exceptional circumstances, in which case Leave of Absence must be requested in advance;